Messy play is often a turn off to doing activities with your kids. These 10 ideas to keep it clean will encourage more

 Turn Bath Time into Messy Play Time

-Not only can you use the bath as a play space but you can also turn bath time into the messy play activity.
+Not only can you use the bath as a play space but you can also turn bath time into the messy play activity with even more ideas.

-One of the best examples of a messy play bath I could give would be our Themed Ocean Bath.
+One of the best ideas of a messy play bath I could share with you would be our Themed Ocean Bath.

 The girls had so much fun exploring with the seaweed pasta, and once bath was over, the pasta was easily gathered, and all other remnants of play washed straight away.

 Use Washable Art Supplies

-This is probably the best tip I have to offer.
+This is probably the best messy play ideas or tip I have to offer.
 Moms often ask me how I keep the girls clothes from getting stained during all of these activities.

 My favorite line of washable art supplies is Crayola.
 We use it exclusively and have never had a problem with stains.

 Cover Them Up for Messy Play

 Also, sometimes you may still want to take your children out later in the day and don’t want their clothes to be covered in paint, even if it will wash out later.
-Cover them up using an old shirt or a store bought art smock (affiliate link).
+Cover them up using an old shirt or a store bought art smock.

 Seal Up the Mess

-If you are a parent who just doesn’t want to deal with the mess on any level there are other options.
-I consider my self a lover of messy play and there are still plenty of days when I don’t want to bother with the mess.
+If you are a parent who just doesn’t want to deal with the mess on any level there are other messy play ideas for you.
+I consider myself a lover of messy play and there are still plenty of days when I don’t want to bother with the mess.

 Sensory Bags are a great way to allow children to explore messy materials with NO MESS!
 They are inexpensive and very easy to make too!
 We have made a variety and used them in so many ways!